-Using the Judy Chicago Art Education Collection for High School Students in the classroom:
+Using the Judy Chicago Art Education Collection with High School Students in the Classroom:

 I choose to center the class discussions and visual focus on Judy Chicago’s Holocaust Project in order to facilitate dialogue among issues relevant to a diverse group of high school students.

 - Art and History, The Holocaust Project http://sites.psu.edu/artlinkstohistory/ (High School)